 How do your own email open rates compare?

-If not, don’t worry.
-You know your email subscribers better than anyone else.
-For example, if you consistently reach a 15% open rate, which is below average yet your campaign is delivering results, it’s obvious that you are not under performing even if the “industry average” says you are.
+When it comes to your individual results, numbers may differ.
+After all, you know your email subscribers better than anyone else.
+For example, if you consistently reach a 15% open rate, which is below average yet your campaign is delivering results, it's obvious that you are not under performing even if the "industry average" says you are.

 The first challenge you need to work on is getting your email to your subscriber list.
 It’s no use spending hours crafting a perfectly optimized campaign if it ends up in your readers’ spam folder, is it?